kateBea/Renderer/README.md

 # OpenGL Renderer
 Welcome to my C++ OpenGL renderer!
-This repository contains the source code for a basic renderer engine that I've worked on for the past couple of weeks while learning OpenGL.
+This repository contains the source code for a basic 3D renderer that I've worked on for the past couple of weeks while learning OpenGL.

 This render is built using, or well, trying to at least, use modern C++ and modern OpenGL.

-I've included the complete source code.

 This is still a work in progress and is still somewhat buggy.
 On Linux you may miss some OpenGL library files that need to be linker, a small setup script was provided [here](/setup) to get those.